InsultingPros/AcediaCore/docs/objects.md

 ### How allocation and deallocation works

-UnrealScript lacks any practical way to destroy objects on demand: the best one can do is remove any references to the object and wait for garbage collection.
+UnrealScript lacks any practical way to destroy non-actor objects on demand: the best one can do is remove any references to the object and wait for garbage collection.
 But garbage collection itself is too slow and causes noticeable lag spikes for players, making it suitable only for cleaning objects when switching levels.
-To alleviate this problem, there exists a standard class `ObjectPool` that stores unused objects inside dynamic array until they are needed.
+To alleviate this problem, there exists a standard class `ObjectPool` that stores unused objects (mostly resources such as textures) inside dynamic array until they are needed.

 Unfortunately, using a single `ObjectPool` for a large volume of objects is impractical from performance perspective, since it stores objects of